• Skip to primary navigation

 • For those who don't have an immersion blender, you can transfer batches to a food processor to blend.

-If you aren't able to tolerate bread, or just not a fan of croutons, there are some other toppings you could give a try:
+If you're not a fan of croutons, there are some other fun toppings you could give a try:

 • A swirl of coconut cream makes it extra creamy and looks so pretty too.